 TasVic Greenlink

-In September 2025, MLPL selected TasVic Greenlink (TVGL) as the preferred bidder in the project’s major civils and construction tender.
+In December 2025, MLPL selected TasVic Greenlink (TVGL) for the ‘Balance of Works’ scope.
 TVGL is a joint venture of DT Infrastructure and Samsung C&T Corporation.

-The contract, currently in final negotiations with TasVic Greenlink, will cover the construction of converter stations in Heybridge and Hazelwood, the installation of equipment and the land cable civil works, which spans 90km across Gippsland.
+The major works scope covers the construction of converter stations in Heybridge and Hazelwood, the installation of equipment, and the land cable civil works, spanning 90km across Gippsland.

 Hitachi Energy